rsvim/rsvim.github.io/docs/manual/configuration.md

 ### NPM Package

 A npm package contains the `package.json` file that describing the meta information.
 The package name is specified with the `name` field inside the `package.json`, no longer by the directory name.
+The package entry script is still the `index.js` or `index.ts` by default, but can be override by the `exports` (or `main`) field inside the `package.json`.

+For more information, please refer to [NPM Docs - About packages and modules](https://docs.npmjs.com/about-packages-and-modules).

 ### Package Dependency